danbernstein/data-website/content/post/2018-02-03-bikeshareviz.md

 ## **Tools**

--Shiny: Shiny is a wonderful R package that makes it incredibly easy to create dynamic, reactive web apps and deploy them for free.
+-Shiny: [Shiny](https://shiny.rstudio.com/) is a wonderful R package that makes it incredibly easy to create dynamic, reactive web apps and deploy them for free.

--Leaflet: Leaflet is a well-known Javascript library that helps create web mapping applications.
-Simply piping through
+-Leaflet: [Leaflet](https://rstudio.github.io/leaflet/) is a well-known Javascript library that helps create web mapping applications.
+The syntax is simple, leveraging the piping function in magrittr to add the basemap, set the default view, and add all layers (i.e. points, lines, polygons).

-## **The Code**
+## **Code Features**
 Routing Algorithm: The map relies on the quick generation of cycling routes between start and end stations.
 The algorithm simply extracts the geographic coordinates of the start and end stations to generate.

 The routes are based on a simple dataset (keypairs_latlon) of the start and end locations (including geographic coordinates), and the number of rides on that routes in the dataset (freq).